 English, Mathematics, Biology, Chemistry, Physics, Modern Foreign Languages and either History or Geography.
 Relevant enrichment: Creative Coding and lectures at the University of Oxford.

-Students on the GCSE Pathway Programme will also study two or three extra subjects, called ‘option subjects’, to broaden your interests and impress universities.
+Students on the 2 Year GCSE Pathway will also study two or three extra subjects, called ‘option subjects’, to broaden your interests and impress universities.
 Choices include: Art, Business Studies, Drama, Economics, French, Geography, Global Perspectives, History, ICT, Photography, Psychology and Spanish.

 "Bellerbys is the best place I've ever studied, it's easy to make new friends.
 There's always someone you can ask for help and they will always look after you."